commuted/rhyming-dictionary/README.md

 # rhyming-dictionary
 Rhyming dictionary based on the "CMU Pronouncing Dictionary", a reverse phoneme rhyming dictionary.

 A single file includes dictionary.
-It may be used as an EC2 Lamda fuction without accessing records.
+It may be used as an EC2 Lamda fuction without accessing records with slight mod for lambda.

 The original dictionary can be found here. http://www.speech.cs.cmu.edu/cgi-bin/cmudict

 Search for a word or similar sounding word.

+var dict = require('rhyming_dictionary');
+console.log(dict.lookup(process.argv[2]));

 Command line example: $ node rdict.js schoepf